 5. AR filters enable great shareable experiences

-The 2021 Snapchat report suggests that people are willing to share their AR experiences with brands and learn about such AR experiences from others.
+The 2021 Snapchat report suggests that people are willing to share their AR experiences with brands and learn about this from others.
 Thus, approximately 1/3 of users discover branded AR experiences through their friends and family.
 At the same time, more than half of Snapchat users find it important to share branded AR.
-These numbers show that shareable AR content triggers more views and helps brands reach out to new audiences.
+These numbers show that shareable augmented reality content triggers more views and helps brands reach out to new audiences.

 Proprietary Effects SDK and Studio

-Proprietary Face AR Platforms like Banuba include studio tools for own effect creation.
+A proprietary Face AR SDK like Banuba includes studio tools for own effect creation.
 Proprietary software is not available to the public, but as a brand or developer, you can create custom face filters for commercial purposes.
 You can use them wherever you want - in your own mobile app, add them to the website or embed them in desktop software.

 Lens Studio (Snapchat)